-While an associate degree in logistics qualifies graduates for some logistics jobs, bachelor's degrees prepare students for most entry-level positions.
-Bachelor's programs explore the supply chain in depth and include courses on transportation management, distribution, negotiation, and procurement.
+While an associate degree in logistics qualifies graduates for some logistics jobs, earning a bachelor's degree prepares students for most entry-level positions.
+Bachelor's programs explore the supply chain in greater depth and include courses on transportation management, distribution, negotiation, and procurement.
 Students also learn to ensure quality, track inventory, handle reverse logistics, and improve business processes.

-Along with major coursework, logistics bachelor's programs often cover fundamental business areas, including finance, business statistics, leadership, global economics, and legal issues.
-Bachelor's degree holders can succeed in logistics jobs like logistician, operations research analyst, and supply chain analyst.
+Along with major coursework, logistics bachelor's programs often cover fundamental business areas including finance, business statistics, leadership, global economics, and legal issues.
+Bachelor's degree-holders typically get hired for logistics jobs like logistician, operations research analyst, and supply chain analyst.